 If you’ve been thinking about getting a Google Voice account to manage your texts, we’ve got some bad news.
 There’s a Google Voice texting limit that applies to both volume and group chats — and it’s probably not what you’re looking for long-term.
-Although Google Voice users love using this VoIP phone system without outright buying a secondary number (did we mention Google Voice telephone numbers are free for personal users?), they really don’t like the texting limits that much.
+Although Google Voice users love being able to use this VoIP phone system without outright buying a secondary number (did we mention Google Voice telephone numbers are free for personal users in the US?), they really don’t like the texting limits that much.

 But don’t just take our word for it.
 Let’s take a closer look at the Google Voice texting limit for groups and character count, as well as a couple of ways to encourage a higher limit.
 And if you’re sick and tired of sifting through tons of material about how to make Google Voice work, we’ll provide a secondary way to send SMS messages totally hassle-free.